-We continued to improve our Green footprint during the year and move towards morediesel free sites in the long-run.
-On a consolidated basis over 42000 towers or 46% ofour portfolio are Green as of March 31 2018.
+We continued to evaluate our impact on environment and took steps tomove towards being a Green company.
+We continued to improve our Green footprint and movetowards more diesel free sites in the long-run.
+On a consolidated basis over 45000towers or 49% of our portfolio are Green as of March 31 2019.

 In the last few years we have planted the seeds for venturing intoadjacent business opportunities which are emerging as the telecom industry undergoesanother transition.
 Both Infratel and our Joint Venture Indus have successfully rolledout Smart City projects in this endeavor.
 Last year Bharti Infratel made a majorannouncement regarding an agreement to merge Indus with Bharti Infratel.
 Since then theScheme of arrangement has received approval from Competition Commission of India and NoObjection from the SEBI through BSE Limited and National Stock Exchange of India Limited.Earlier this year the meeting of shareholders and unsecured creditors of the Company wasconvened on February 2 2019.
 The proposed resolution approving the Scheme of Arrangementwas passed by the requisite majority at the respective meeting of shareholders andcreditors.
 Approval from National Company Law Tribunal (NCLT) has also been obtained onMay 31 2019 and now the approval from Department of Telecommunications for FDI is awaitedand we hope that the merger would be completed in the next few months.
 To conclude webelieve with the backdrop of a forward looking National Digital Communications Policywhich lays an impetus on sharing infrastructure coupled with rapidly growing data demandand the global developments on 5G the future potential for passive infrastructurecompanies like ours is very bright in the coming years.
 We are fully prepared to exploitthis potential and meet all requirements of our customers for speedy rollouts.